 The problem is, analysts are mainly fidgeting with ancillary variables in their models, as opposed to factoring in tangible black swan types of scenarios.
 Do they not believe these risks exist?

 Perhaps they didn’t at first.
 Perhaps they thought Donald Trump would renege on his promises of change and carry on with business as usual.
 After all, there hadn’t been a president since John F. Kennedy to challenge the authority of shadow government.
 The Deep State has a way of subjugating those with even the best intentions.

 However, by now it’s abundantly clear that Trump plans to push through changes that will have a profound effect on economic growth.
 It’s not just a case of tweaking a policy here or amending a policy there; major changes in trade, defense and foreign policy directives are coming, and markets hate uncertainty.

 The biggest risk, as explained above, is the implementation of a 35% tariff on imported goods.
 But what about the threat of war?
 As threatened, the United States pulling away from NATO or confronting China in the South China Sea would have deep negative ramifications on global trade, regardless of whether tariffs were actually implemented.

 U.S. Economy Collapse 2017?

 Will the U.S. economy collapse in 2017?
 That question is not as crazy as it sounds.

-You can throw out all the graphs, figures, and statistics reinforcing any analyst forecast at this juncture, because the ultimate Black Swan is about to nest on 1600 Pennsylvania Avenue: Donald J. Trump.
+You can throw out all the graphs, figures, and statistics reinforcing any analyst forecast at this juncture, because the ultimate black swan is at 1600 Pennsylvania Avenue: Donald J. Trump.